-Do you prefer to use razors with three blades for your beard and always use a disposable razor for intimate shaving?
-Then please read this text: We will tell you why system razors and disposable razors are a serious problem for the environment and skin - and which alternatives are good for what
+For intimate shaving, you always use a disposable razor and a three-blade razor, if you have a beard.
+Then please read this text through: We'll tell you why system razors and disposable razors are a serious problem for the environment and skin and which alternatives are good for what ..

 System razors and disposable razors are real environmental sins

 As is the case with all single-use products, single-use razors use up huge amounts of plastic.
 The bad thing is that this plastic is only for onesingle Application has been processed and ends up in the trash far too quickly.
 A system razor is also made of plastic, depending on the quality, but has a slightly longer lifespan than a disposable razor - it can get a few months or years old..

 System and disposable razors, however, have another ecological disadvantage:

 Different materials are built closely together with them.
 This becomes even more acute with the really unnecessary battery-operated system razors: In addition to plastic and metal, there is also real electronic waste.
 Who is going to take everything apart and then dispose of it properly?ht?

 Bad for the environment: disposable razors from the drugstore

 The razor heads on system and disposable razors are also tightly built in and have to be replaced very often.
 Why their shelf life is so short: